 The AFAHS Science Department offers a four-year college preparatory track for all students.
 The curriculum includes two types of classes: Pre-AP and Advanced Placement (AP).
 Pre-AP classes serve as the foundation of the Science curriculum at AFAHS.
 Each student will take Pre-AP Physics, Chemistry, and Biology in grades 9-11.
-In 12th grade, students have the option of taking AP Biology or Great Diseases – a course about the great infectious diseases of our time.
-The Science Department hopes to offer AP Chemistry and AP Computer Science in 2016-2017.
+In 12th grade, students have the option of taking AP Biology or Great Diseases – a course about the diseases that have most significantly impacted humanity over time.
+The Science Department hopes to offer AP Chemistry, AP Physics, and AP Computer Science in the future.

 The AFAHS Math Department offers a four-year college preparatory track for all students.
 The curriculum includes two types of classes: Pre-AP and Advanced Placement (AP).
 Pre-AP classes serve as the foundation of the Math curriculum at AFAHS.
 Each student will take Algebra I, Geometry, and Algebra II or Pre-Calculus in grades 9-11.
 In 12th grade, students have the option of taking AP Statistics or AP Calculus.
 The Math department is unique in its rigorous academic demands – expecting all students to take at least one AP Math class before graduating from high school.

 Amistad’s History Department provides four years of rigorous, engaging, and meaningful courses to scholars.
 All history instruction is centered on the development of critical thinking, reading, and argumentative writing; a skill set essential for our college-bound students.
 In history classes, scholars discuss rich historical questions and grapple with conflicting perspectives to develop their own interpretations and arguments.
 We challenge scholars to not only be independent thinkers who are passionate and well informed about history and current issues, but to also become agents of change within our community.